christoff-buerger/racr/examples/examples-overview.md

 **Objective:** Self-contained, easy and fast to understand introduction to RAG-controlled rewriting; overview of essential _RACR_ features.

- * Specification, query and rewrite functions
+ * Abstract syntax graph schemes and respective query and rewrite functions
  * Abstract syntax graph memoization
  * Application of attribute-based analyses for rewrite-based transformations
  * Incremental evaluation